wldrocha/wldrocha/README.md

-## Hi guys👋 my name is Wladimir Rocha
+## Hi guy👋 my name is Wladimir Rocha, nice to meet you!

 ### Passionate about technology and constantly learning